 Bone tumors can be classified as primary or metastatic.
 Primary tumors are divided into benign and malignant.
-Benign lesions include developmental abnormalities such as fibrous dysplasia and osteochondroma.
-Examples of true tumors include osteoblastoma, a rare primary neoplasm of bone that is categorized as a benign bone tumor.
+Benign lesions include developmental abnormalities such as fibrous dysplasia and osteochondroma, categorized as pseudotumors.
+Osteoblastoma is a rare primary benign bone tumor that is categorized as a true neoplasia.
 Benign tumors rarely metastasize, but they may be locally very destructive, as in the case of giant cell tumors.
 Aggressive benign tumors may require radical surgery.

 Epidemiology including risk factors and primary prevention